Noble surnames, such as Aceves, evoke images of the ancient homeland of the Spanish people. The original bearer of the name Aceves, which is a local

 Early Notables of the Aceves family (pre 1700)

-Prominent among members of the family were Juan Acevedo, a sixteenth century Spanish soldier who later became a missionary in Mexico; sixteenth century Spanish artist Cristóbal de Acevedo; seventeenth century Governor of Cuba Juan de Acevedo; eighteenth century Spanish military officer Manuel Jacinto de Acevedo y Navia; nineteenth century Argentinian lawyer...
-Another 54 words (4 lines of text) are included under the topic Early Aceves Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family were Juan Acevedo, a sixteenth century Spanish soldier who later became a missionary in Mexico; sixteenth century Spanish artist Cristóbal de Acevedo; seventeenth century Governor of Cuba Juan de Acevedo; eighteenth century Spanish military officer Manuel Jacinto de Acevedo y Navia; nineteenth century Argentinian lawyer and patriot...
+Another 52 words (4 lines of text) are included under the topic Early Aceves Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aceves family to the New World and Oceana